fdekeers/mozart-container/README.md

 To overcome this, and allow it to run on the widest range of platforms, this repository provides a Docker image to run Mozart 1.4 on multiple platforms.

-For Mozart documentatio, please visit http://mozart2.org/mozart-v1/doc-1.4.0/.
+For Mozart documentation, please visit http://mozart2.org/mozart-v1/doc-1.4.0/.

 ## Prerequisites